QVGen: Pushing the Limit of Quantized Video Generative Models: Experiments

-\textbf{Results for huge DMs.} To demonstrate the scalability of our method, we further test two huge video DMs, including CogVideoX1.5-5B and \texttt{Wan} 14B, at $720p$ resolution.
-As illustrated in Tab.~\ref{tab:huge}, our 3-bit and 4-bit models follow the same pattern seen in smaller models (Tab.~\ref{tab:compare-vbench}).
-However, 3-bit quantization incurs much larger drops on demanding metrics such as Scene and Overall Consistency, underscoring the challenge of pushing these larger models to 3 bits.
-In Fig.~\ref{fig:vbench2}, we further assess the models with VBench-2.0 \cite{zheng2025vbench20advancingvideogeneration}; the W4A4 DMs incur only negligible overall performance loss.
+\textbf{Results for huge DMs.} To demonstrate the scalability of our method, we further test two huge video DMs, including CogVideoX1.5-$5$B and \texttt{Wan} $14$B, at $720p$ resolution.
+As illustrated in Tab.~\ref{tab:huge}, our $3$-bit and $4$-bit models follow the same pattern seen in smaller models (Tab.~\ref{tab:compare-vbench}).
+However, $3$-bit quantization incurs much larger drops on demanding metrics such as Scene and Overall Consistency,

+underscoring the challenge of pushing these larger models to $3$ bits.
+In Fig.~\ref{fig:vbench2}, we further assess the models with VBench-2.0; the \texttt{W4A4} DMs incur only negligible overall performance loss.